-One of the premier orchestras in the world, the London Symphony Orchestra plays Maurice Ravel’s most famous musical composition, “Boléro”, the one-movement orchestral piece originally composed as a ballet.
-Conductor: Valery Gergiev, the Russian conductor and opera company director.
+Conducted by Valery Gergiev, one of the premier orchestras in the world, the London Symphony Orchestra plays Maurice Ravel’s most famous musical composition, “Boléro”, the one-movement orchestral piece originally composed as a ballet.

 Boléro epitomises Joseph-Maurice Ravel’s (March 7, 1875 – December 28, 1937) preoccupation with restyling and reinventing dance movements.
 It was also one of the last pieces he composed before illness forced him into retirement.